The Bankrate promise

 4. Illegal deeds, forgery and fraud

-A previous owner may have documented their title illegally, such as if the deed includes an undocumented immigrant, a minor, a person of unsound mind or a married person who claimed to be single.
+A previous owner may have documented their title illegally — this could be the case if, for example, the deed includes an undocumented immigrant, a minor, a person of unsound mind or a married person who falsely claimed to be single.

 5. Unknown or missing heirs

 Ownership disputes can arise if the property owner died before selling the home.
-Family members who were missing when the person died might eventually step forward to claim their inheritance or contest the owner’s will for ownership — or, the owner’s will itself could have been missing and then discovered right before closing, with stipulations about who rightfully owns their home.
+Additionally, family members who were missing when the person died might eventually step forward to claim their inheritance or contest the owner’s will for ownership — or, the owner’s will itself could have been missing and then discovered right before closing, with stipulations about who rightfully owns their home.
+It’s unlikely, but it’s not out of the realm of possibility.

 Finding and fixing title issues